lassalleloan/PCList/README.md

 There are different ways to deploy .war files.

-* use the web console
+* Use the web console
-* copy of the .war file in a special directory monitored by the server (in our case ```images/wildfly/data/pclist.war```).
+* Copy of the .war file in a special directory monitored by the server (in our case ```images/wildfly/data/pclist.war```).
 Very interesting when combined with Docker (autodeploy).

 Since you goal is to make it possible to start your entire project with a single command (`docker-compose up`), you will probably want to use the last one.